liamphmurphy/cdp-backend/dev-infrastructure/README.md

 make build
 ```

-After generating the key, name your `key` file in `cdp-backend/.keys` to `cdp-dev.json`.
-In case you have many keys, note that by default, the random and minimal event pipelines use the key named `cdp-dev.json`.

 ## Infrastructure Management Commands

 All of these commands should be run from within the `cdp-backend/dev-infrastructure` directory.

 -   To log in to GCloud and Pulumi: